Applied Quantitative Ecology

 All six core courses are required to earn a professional certificate - the exception being Ecological Multivariate Community Analysis I, which is only required for plant and community ecologists (but highly recommended for wildlife ecologists).

 Wildlife ecologists are required to pass a minimum of 7 additional courses, whereas plant/community ecologists are required to pass a minimum of 6.
+Up to 5 of these credits can be substituted with Applied Project credits.

 Courses Coming Soon